microsoft/vcpkg-docs/vcpkg/get_started/get-started-vs.md

 1. Create the project directory

-    TWe'll be working within a directory named `helloworld`.
+    We'll be working within a directory named `helloworld`.
 Ensure that this directory is a sibling of your vcpkg directory, meaning both directories should reside under the same parent directory.

     * Open Visual Studio
     * Click on "Create a new project."